Kiran-Ahir/Kiran-Ahir/README.md

 - 👋 Hi, I’m @Kiran-Ahir
 - 👀 I’m interested in ...
 Learning new things
 - 🌱 I’m currently learning ...
-Android and .net
+Android and Spring (Java)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...kiranj695@gmail.com

 <!---